feathersjs-ecosystem/validate-joi/README.md

 - 🤷‍♂️ It might still support FeathersJS V3, because the callback syntax is still supported.

 Since `Joi.validate()` has been removed, all validations now use `schema.validateAsync()`, which means this package now supports asynchronous validations.

+If you're using MongoDB, be sure to take a look at [@feathers-plus/validate-joi-mongodb](https://github.com/feathers-plus/validate-joi-mongodb) for some time-saving utilities.

 ## Installation